 At St Mark’s our Service Families Champion is Mrs Linda Corfield who is a teacher at the school and part of a service family herself.
 She is there to support and advise our children and families.

-As a first point of contact families arriving in the area often encounter our PSA** (Mrs Norma Hallett) via the shop – a unique social enterprise that is run on site for the benefit and enjoyment of all.
-Norma works across St Mark’s and Wyndham Park and has a wealth of knowledge of other service families – and can help parents meet other families, settle quickly, find employment e.g. weekly Tea and Chat sessions, working in the shop, signposting to other agencies etc
+As a first point of contact, families arriving in the area often encounter our PSA (Parent Support Advser), Norma Hallett.
+Norma works across Wyndham Park and St Mark's and has a wealth of knowledge of other service families.
+She can help parents meet other families and settle quickly through support groups, signposting to other agencies and social events.

 We have several systems in place to support families during deployment or prolonged separation: